readthedocs/readthedocs.org/docs/guides/importing-private-repositories.rst

 #.
 Put a descriptive title and paste the
    :ref:`public SSH key from your Read the Docs project <guides/importing-private-repositories:copy your project's public key>`
 #.
 Click on :guilabel:`Add key`
-#.
-Repeat the previous steps for each submodule

 Bitbucket
 '''''''''